 - Lack of quality control.
 Similar to bone broth powders, bone broth concentrates are fairly new to the supplement and functional foods scene.
 While the process of making a bone broth concentrate seems straightforward, the information online about the methods of making bone broth concentrate and the exact ingredients used can be vague.
 There are bone broth concentrates available, at least, that claim to be made from grass-fed bones.
 This information is not regulated by the U.S. Food and Drug Administration.

 - Additives.
 Some bone broth concentrates contain additives, like natural flavors and yeast extracts.

 What Is It?

 Bone broth liquid is traditional bone broth that’s ready to drink.
 Liquid bone broth is the product of bones and connective tissue that have been simmered in water with herbs, vegetables, and spices for up to 24 hours.
-The long simmer time allows collagen type II to be released from the bones, which can’t be found in any other food source.
+The long simmer time allows collagen type II to be released from the bones.
 An acid, such as apple cider vinegar, is also used to help extract minerals from the bones.

 How to Use It

 The ways to use liquid bone broth are endless, from sipping it to using it in your savory recipes.
 You can even add liquid bone broth to smoothies (it blends well with berries and greens) and use it in place of water for a subtle flavor and nutrient boost in your cooking.